If my question is not answered here, how do I contact you?

 Does Soma make custom frames?

 No we do not.
 Affordability or Customization?
 We could only choose one.
 There are plenty of folks who will weld a custom frame for you, but not many can do it at (in our opinion) an affordable price.
-Buying a frame does allow you to customize your build, which is a key advantage for buying a frame instead of a complete off-the-rack bike, so while you are not getting a made-to-measure frame in a color of your choosing, you are getting something that ought to fit you better than an off-the-shelf complete bike.
+Buying a Soma frame does allow you to fully control your parts build, which is a key advantage for buying a frame instead of a complete off-the-rack bike, so while you are not getting a made-to-measure frame in a color of your choosing, you are getting something that ought to fit you better than an off-the-shelf complete bike.

 Can I order a stock frame unpainted?